RAhnemann/sif-less/README.md

 ## Version 0.4.0 ##

 * SIF-less now saves your settings between uses.
 This should greatly speed up the creation of new sites.
+* Removed unnecessary code that checks for appropriate permissions

 ## Version 0.3.0 ##